 Was leaving Cruise Ships Easy?

 No it was not.
-Cassandra worked on 10 month contracts and mine were only for 6.
+Cassandra worked 10 month contracts and mine were for 6.
 The next contract is always around the corner and you get used to having a staff chef, a cabin steward and a car free life.
-Unmarried staff usually end up on separate ships on different seas.
-We were fortunate once, but we knew we’d be separated if we stayed on ships.
+Its hard for unmarried couples to stay together on ships- one usually ends up in the Mediterranean while the other is dispatched to Alaska.
+We were fortunate once, but we knew we’d be separated if we stayed at sea.
 I had timed my contract to be back in Ocean City (OC), MD for the summer.
 Carnival was flying Cassandra back to London a few weeks later.
-If you quit your contract, you have to pay for your own flights.
+If you complete your contract, Carnival pays for the flights.
 I helped Cassandra book a stopover in Baltimore before her flight home.

-We spent two amazing weeks at the Ocean city beach.
-It was the first time we’d ever had a night off of work together, driven a car or had a real roof over our heads.
-On the nights I was DJing at Fager’s Island she would visit me at work.
+We spent two amazing weeks in Ocean City.
+We had worked every night on the cruise ship and finally had our first night off as a couple.
+I showed her all the sights of Ocean City, hoping she would fall in love with it.
+I still DJed at Fager’s Island she would visit me at work.
 Alas, when she returned to England we were at another crossroad.
 Visa issues were complicating our relationship.
 When Cassandra finally returned to the states, she wasn’t allowed to stay long.
 Winter was approaching and she’d always wanted to visit Australia.
 We decided to apply for J1 student visas and find jobs down under.
 A few weeks later, we joined the mile high club on a 20 hour flight to Sydney.